-- 2.2.2.1 The Authority has determined that it will control pests using integrated pest management consistent with U.S. Department of Housing and Urban Development's Guidance on Integrated Pest Management.
-See Attachment K for the Guidance.
-The Guidance identifies ten elements of an effective IPM program. - 2.2.2.2 The Authority seeks a Contractor who will provide pest control services as described in Attachment K (and below) for each of the ten elements.
-Contractor must provide services in a manner that demonstrates sensitivity to the fact that Authority properties are primarily residential in nature and puts the needs of the residents as the foremost priority. - 2.2.2.3 The HUD IPM Program elements with the Contractor's requirements are:
+2.2.2.1 TPS has determined that it will control pests using integrated pest management consistent with U.S. Department of Housing and Urban Development's Guidance on Integrated Pest Management.

+See Attachment G for the Guidance.
+The Guidance identifies ten elements of an effective IPM program.

+- 2.2.2.2 TPS seeks a Contractor who will provide pest control services as described in Attachment G (and below) for each of the ten elements.
+Contractor must provide services in a manner that demonstrates sensitivity to the fact that TPS properties are primarily residential in nature and puts the needs of the residents as the foremost priority. - 2.2.2.3 The HUD IPM Program elements with the Contractor's requirements are:

-HUD IPM Program Elements Contractor Must Provide the Following Services: Communicate Policies Communicate Authority's Integrated Pest Management (IPM) policies and procedures to: - All building occupants; - Administrative staff; - Maintenance personnel; and - Contractors Following Services: Contractor shall: - Provide technical assistance in an ongoing effort to improve its policies and procedures; and - Reinforce efforts to communicate Integrated Pest Management (IPM) policies and procedures as the opportunity arises.
-2. Identify Problems Contractor shall identify pests and Identify environmental conditions that limit - Pests; and the spread of pests.
+HUD IPM Program Elements Contractor Must Provide the Following Services: Communicate Policies Communicate TPS's Integrated Pest Management (IPM) policies and procedures to: Contractor shall: - Provide technical assistance in an ongoing effort to improve its policies and procedures; and - Reinforce efforts to communicate Integrated Pest Management (IPM) policies and procedures as the opportunity arises.
+2. Identify Problems Identify Pests; and Environmental conditions that limit the spread of pests.
+Contractor shall identify pests and environmental conditions that limit the spread of pests.
+3. Monitor and Track Establish an ongoing monitoring and record keeping system for: Regular sampling and assessment of pests; Surveillance techniques; Remedial actions taken; and Contractor shall: - Establish an ongoing monitoring and record keeping process; - Obtain signature of property manager on tracking results; and